neyocloud/swiggy-clone-b/README.md

-Updating Kubeconfig: To allow kubectl to talk to our EKS cluster, we update the Kubernetes config for the cluster.
-We did this by running:
+Updating Kubeconfig: To allow kubectl to talk to my EKS cluster, I updated the Kubernetes config for the cluster.
+I did this by running:

 ```